-This seminar will feature the release of a new report from the Breakthrough Institute, Nature Unbound: Decoupling for Conservation, and discuss several of its key themes: how humans destroy nature, how they save nature, and what this implies for conservation.
+This seminar featured the release of a new report from the Breakthrough Institute, Nature Unbound: Decoupling for Conservation, and discussed several of its key themes: how humans destroy nature, how they save nature, and what this implies for conservation.

 This seminar is part of RFF’s continuing discussion series on the “limits to ingenuity,” which explores the future of environmental conditions in light of human creativity and technological change.
 See related content at right or below.

 - James W. Boyd, Senior Fellow